numaproj/numaflow/docs/core-concepts/streaming.md

 ## Core Components

-### ISB Reader Orchestrator
+### ISB Reader
-Reads messages from the Inter-Step Buffer (e.g., JetStream), enriches them with watermarks, and tracks them until fully processed.
+Reads messages from the Inter-Step Buffer (e.g., JetStream), enriches them with watermarks, and tracks them until fully processed, and written/forwarded to the next Vertex.

-### ISB Writer Orchestrator
+### ISB Writer
 Writes processed messages to downstream ISB streams, handles routing based on tags/conditions, and publishes watermarks.

 ### Tracker